rticommunity/rticonnextdds-connector-js/README.rst

 -------

-RTI Connector for JavaScript is part of the Connext DDS Professional Package.
-If you have a valid license for the RTI Connext DDS Professional Package, such license shall govern your use of RTI Connector for JavaScript.
+RTI Connector for JavaScript is part of the Connext Professional Package.
+If you have a valid license for the RTI Connext Professional Package, such license shall govern your use of RTI Connector for JavaScript.
 All other use of this software shall be governed solely by the terms of RTI’s Software License for Non-Commercial Use #4040.